yenyen/fosc_indexing/README.md

 ### [Fosc_download](https://github.com/yenyen/fosc_indexing/tree/master/fosc_download)

-This project contains the code used to download articles from the SOAP service of [FOSC.ch](http://www.fosc.ch)
+This project contains the code used to download articles from the SOAP service of [FOSC.ch](http://www.fosc.ch) and to search on the index create by Fosc_indexing project.

+Please use class *Main.java* to download all articles and *SearchMain.java* to search on index files (and download articles in pdf)

 ### [DownloadFirstName](https://github.com/yenyen/fosc_indexing/tree/master/DownloadFirstName)